IvanBao97/Notes/README.md

 # Notes
-This repository is created for saving notes
+This repository is created for recording notes.